-ESN motto is ‘students helping students’ it is run by students and every semester they have an introductory week; whereby they have a full on interactive activity week run by student volunteers as a way to help introduce students to the city and student life.
-Many students participate and is a way to get to know fellow students.
-They also hold 150 events a year, ranging from pub quizzes to fancy dress parties and comedy nights.
+ESN motto is ‘students helping students’.
+It is run by students and every semester they have an introductory week; during which they have a full week of activities run by student volunteers as a way to help introduce students to the city and student life.
+Many students participate and it is a great way to get to know fellow students.
+They also hold many events during the year, ranging from pub quizzes to fancy dress parties and comedy nights.

 Groningen Indian Students Association (GISA)